bRiggin/currency-converter/README.md

 ## Known Issues

-* Currently the Euro is displayed with a German flag, this is because Germany is the country with the largest population that uses the Euro currency.
+* The resouce for the EU flag has been included within the project and the CurrencyApadter does a horrible string comparision with the provided URL and uses the EU flag resouce if the URL matches the REST countires API German flag URL.
+This URL is provided to the CurrencyAdapater because Germany is the country with the largest population that uses the Euro currency.

 ## Architecture